 Underwhelming!
 I felt like I was in the 90s.

-It doesn't matter, when I went in the lounge, this was what that caught my attention!
+It doesn't matter, when I went into the lounge, this was what that caught my attention!

 So it was, I had a fun 45 minutes or so spotting some planes.
 Here are some of the aircraft I caught.